Nespresso Vs Espresso | (How These Machines differs?)

 Is Nespresso a Real Espresso?

 The short answer to this question is it depends!
 There is no universal definition of Espresso.
-Many coffee organizations around the World define Espresso in their way.
+Many coffee organizations around the World define Espresso in their own way.

 What Is Espresso?